 If you’re a community worker that works with vulnerable clients, we offer advice and resources to support you.

-Find information on the following topics.
+Read more about the following topics.
 We also run regular events and training for community workers.

 - Representing your client

 - EAPA vouchers

 - Working with Aboriginal and Torres Strait Islanders

 You will need to get verbal or written authority from your client in order to discuss their account with the retailer or EWON.
 In most cases your client can give this permission by phone or by filling out an authority to act form.

 Making a complaint to EWON on behalf of your client

 You should try to sort out your client's problem with the supplier before you contact us.
 If you are unable to resolve the issue you can lodge a complaint with us, at which point you also need to submit an EWON Authority to Act Form.
 Please note this is separate from the Authority to Act Form that you will need to complete when dealing with suppliers.

 Dealing with suppliers on behalf of your client